Laon: Sights

 The city contains numerous medieval buildings, including the cathedral Notre-Dame of Laon, dating mostly from the 12th and 13th centuries.
-The chapter-house and the cloister contain specimens of early 13th century architecture.
+The chapter-house and the cloister contain specimens of early 13th-century architecture.
 The old episcopal palace, contiguous to the cathedral, is now used as a court-house.
 The front, flanked by turrets, is pierced by large pointed windows.
-There is also a Gothic cloister and an old chapel of two storeys, of a date anterior to the cathedral.
+There is also a Gothic cloister and an old chapel of two storeys, of a date earlier than the cathedral.

 The church of St Martin dates from the middle of the 12th century.
 The old abbey buildings of the same foundation are now used as the hospital.
 The museum of Laon had collections of sculpture and painting.
 In its garden there is a chapel of the Templars belonging to the 12th century.

-One of the oldest churches in the city is St John the Baptist, in the nearby neighborhood of Vaux-sous-Laon, which dates from the 11th through 13th centuries and is built in a mixture of Romanesque and Gothic styles.
+One of the oldest churches in the city is St John the Baptist, in the nearby neighbourhood of Vaux-sous-Laon, which dates from the 11th through 13th centuries and is built in a mixture of Romanesque and Gothic styles.

 Transportation

 Laon railway station offers connections to Reims, Soissons and Paris.

 Until August 2016, the town had the only fully automated municipal cable car system in the world, called the Poma 2000.
 It linked the upper town (the historical centre, located on a plateau) with the lower town, had three stations and ran on rubber tyres.
-In contrast, the San Francisco cable car system is manually operated, and most other automated cable car systems have restricted operations within airports and hospitals, though another automated cable car called the Minimetrò may be found in Perugia.
+In contrast, the San Francisco cable car system is manually operated, and most other automated cable car systems have restricted operations within airports and hospitals, though another automated cable car called the Minimetrò may be found in the city of Perugia in Italy.

 The town's transport company TUL (Transports Urbains Laonnois) operates the local bus routes.